rhythm0708/sling-fighter/ProjectDocument.md

 # Main Roles #

-Below is a template for you to highlight items of your work.
-These provide the evidence needed for your work to be evaluated.
-Try to have at least four such descriptions.
-They will be assessed on the quality of the underlying system and how they are linked to course content.

-*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

-Here is an example:
-*Procedural Terrain* - The game's background consists of procedurally generated terrain produced with Perlin noise.
-The game can modify this terrain at run-time via a call to its script methods.
-The intent is to allow the player to modify the terrain.
-This system is based on the component design pattern and the procedural content generation portions of the course.
-[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your relevant information.
-Liberally use the template when necessary and appropriate.

 ## Producer

-As the producer, my primary responsibility is to manage the direction of our game and make sure that everyone understands their roles.
+As the producer, my primary responsibility was to manage the direction of our game and make sure that everyone understands their roles.
 It was important for me to avoid taking over the project and making every decision.
 Instead, I saw it as my responsibility to facilitate a reliable communication channel within our group and serve as a knowledgeable source of information about our project.

 In preparation for this project, I carefully read over the [GameProject.md](https://github.com/dr-jam/GameplayProgramming/blob/master/GameProject.md) document provided to us by the professor.
 I wanted to ensure that we did not miss out on important aspects of the project and end up having to rush them.
 I talked to past students who had taken this class and looked over their `GameProject.md` documents linked in the [Project Groups Spreadsheet](https://docs.google.com/spreadsheets/d/1OUz9atsn2HAFm9Wa97dMX5Q5Pg5Whuir-C6jLmuWleM/edit?usp=sharing).
 I jotted down important tasks and made sure that broad deadlines were covered.
 For example, I noted that the Gameplay Tester role needed to collect at least 10 pieces of feedback and the Press Kit & Trailer role could be done on itch.io (with a video published on YouTube).
 I made these decisions early so that our team had a clear direction and idea of what our timeline would look like.